Guides¶

 - pgqrs installed (Installation Guide)

-- The pgqrs schema installed (
+- The pgqrs schema installed with

 Code Examples¶